-The purpose of this course is not only to give an outline of scientific progress through the ages, but also to trace influence of the sciestific background on literature and polcal thought.
-The course falls naturally into six parts: Scienin the Ancient World, The Middle Ages, The Resaissance, Newtonian Revolution, The Nineteenth Century and the Erg in Physics.
+The purpose of this course is not only to give an outline of scientific progress through the ages, but also to trace the influence of the scientific background on literature and political thought.
+The course falls naturally into six parts: Science in the Ancient World, The Middle Ages, The Renaissance, The Newtonian Revolution, The Nineteenth Century and the New Era in Physics.

+TEXT: A Short History of Science, Sedgwick, Tyler & Bigelow, (Macmillan).
-REFERENCES: The Rise of Modern Physics, Crew.
-History of Mathematics, Ball.

-The History of Biology, Nordenskiold.

-A History of Chemistry, Brown.
+REFERENCES: The Rise of Modern Physics, Crew: History of Mathematics, Ball: The History of Biology, Nordenskiold: A History of Chemistry, Brown: Greek Astronomy, Heath: A Short History of Medicine, Singer, The Autobiography of Science, Moulton and Schifferes.

-Greek Astronomy, Heath.

-A Short History of Medicine, Singer.

-The Autobiography of Science, Moulton and Schifferen (Doubleday).